FLONASE vs. Nasacort®: What’s the Difference?

 Speak to your doctor or pharmacist about the best way to treat your symptoms.

 Other types of medications, or existing medical conditions, can also interfere with nasal steroid sprays, however this is quite uncommon.
-Always consult the product label and your healthcare provider before using any allergy symptom relief nasal sprays with other medicines.vii
+Always consult the product label and your healthcare provider before using any allergy symptom relief nasal sprays with other medicines.4

 Want to learn more about FLONASE nasal sprays?
 Click below to discover the FLONASE allergy relief product range and discover which is right for you.